-- White vinegar and baking soda: spray white vinegar on the stain, sprinkle the area with baking soda, and scrub with a ball of crinkled up aluminum foil.
-This can work both on porcelain, as well as on stainless steel.
+- White vinegar and baking soda: Spray white vinegar on the stain, sprinkle the area with baking soda, and scrub with a ball of crinkled up aluminum foil.
+This can work both on porcelain as well as on stainless steel.

 - Baking soda and water: Sprinkle baking soda over the rust stain, then scrub it with a toothbrush dipped in water.
 When using on stainless steel, make sure to scrub in the same direction as the grain.

 - Potato and dish soap: Cut a potato in half, dip the cut end into dish soap or baking soda, then scrub the stain.
-Periodically slice off the end of the potato for a fresh surface, and contunue to dip into soap and scrub.
+Periodically slice off the end of the potato for a fresh surface, and continue to dip into soap and scrub.

 Preventing Rust Stains